raphapr/rdo-packstack-installation/README.md

   --disable-dhcp --gateway 192.68.84.1 192.168.84.0/24
 </pre>

-## 4.3 Criando a tenant network (tenant network)
+## 4.3 Creating the tenant network (tenant network)

-A tenant network é a rede interna de acesso das instancias, sua arquitetura isola a rede das outras.
-Crie com os seguintes comandos:
+The tenant network is the internal network for intancies access, its architecture isolates the network from others.
+Create it with the following commands:

 <pre>
 # neutron net-create demo-net